omari-kd/Environmental-Impact-on-Food-Production/README.md

 3Rd Quartile: 75% of the food have emissions of about 15.69 kg CO₂-eq.

-Maximum: The highest emission food products produces 93.3 kg CO₂-eq which is far above the mean, confirming outliers.
+Maximum: The highest emission food products produce 93.3 kg CO₂-eq, which is far above the mean, confirming outliers.

 Most food have emissions below 16 kg CO₂-eq, but a few high-impact food (an example is beef) push the mean much higher.

 #### Summary Land Use (m² per 100g protein)

-The minimum land use is just 3 m² per 100g protein.
+The minimum land use is just 3 m² per 100g of protein.

 1St Quartile: 25% of the food product requires 5.132 m².